P3 Procurement Accelerates 558 Bridge Replacements in Pennsylvania

 For PennDOT, it was important that the developer begin construction on a number of bridge replacements in the contract’s first year.
 Before

 For P3 projects that include a maintenance component, the developer is typically responsible for all maintenance for the duration of the contract.
 With 558 small bridge sites across the state, such an arrangement would have been very costly and not in PennDOT’s best interest.
-So CDM Smith and the department formed an approach that allocates maintenance responsibilities to the party best positioned to perform each activity and gives PennDOT sufficient time to assume maintenance responsibilities.
+So CDM Smith and the department formed an approach that allocated maintenance responsibilities to the party best positioned to perform each activity and gave PennDOT sufficient time to assume maintenance responsibilities.
 Under this approach, PWKP adheres to phased handback requirements: vegetation is handed back 1 year after a bridge’s completion, flexible pavement after 5 years, and all remaining elements after 25 years.

 The RBR contract was procured, awarded in 12 months to PWKP, and financially closed in March 2015.
 As a result of the innovative screening process and procurement approach, and the P3’s single availability payment concession agreement, many firsts were achieved: PennDOT’s first transportation P3, the nation’s first allocation of private activity bonds, and the first project to receive the Federal Highway Administration’s “Special Experimental Project 15” approval.
 This groundbreaking, nationally recognized project has gone on to win three awards: Best Transport Project at P3 Awards 2015, one of the Public Works Financing’s top 10 Transport Deals of the Year, and an ACEC/PA’s 2016 Honor Award for Engineering Excellence.